cultpenguin/sippi-all/doc/chapInstall.rst

 ^^^^^^^^^^^^^^^^^^^^

-MPSlib has been tested using MinGW, specifically mingw-w64 ([http://mingw-w64.org/doku.php]), which can be obtained in a number of ways.
+MPSlib has been tested using MinGW, specifically mingw-w64 ([http://mingw-w64.org/doku.php]), which can be obtained in several ways.
 (Note that not all builds of MinGW works!)

 One (recommended) approach is to make use of MSYS2.
 Follow the guide at